 Muddle the syrup & mint in a glass

-Once you are ready to make the cocktails, start by adding 3 Tbsp of the strawberry simple syrup and about 4 torn mint leaves to a glass.
+Once you are ready to make the strawberry mojitos, start by adding 3 Tbsp of the strawberry simple syrup and about 4 torn mint leaves to a glass.
 Then muddle together using a muddler.

 Add in the remaining ingredients & mix